-Empowering Uzbek Small and Medium Enterprises (SMEs): Islamic Corporation for the Development of the Private Sector (ICD) Provides $10 Million Line of Financing to Anor Bank for SME Financing in Uzbekistan
+Empowering Uzbek Small And Medium Enterprises (Smes): Islamic Corporation For The Development Of The Private Sector (ICD) Provides $10 Million Line Of Financing To Anor Bank For SME Financing In Uzbekistan

-(MENAFN- News.Africa-Wire) JEDDAH, Saudi Arabia, December 28, 2025/ -- Anor Bank, a leading digital bank in Uzbekistan, has signed a Line of Financing agreement with ICD ( Under the agreement, ICD will provide a USD 10 million Line of Finance facility to Anor Bank.
-The facility aims to support small and medium-sized enterprises (SMEs) in Uzbekistan and enhance access to Islamic financial solutions for the private sector, in line with Anor Bank’s mission to promote sustainable economic growth across the country.
+Anor Bank, a leading digital bank in Uzbekistan, has signed a Line of Financing agreement with ICD ( ).
+Under the agreement, ICD will provide a USD 10 million Line of Finance facility to Anor Bank.
+The facility aims to support small and medium-sized enterprises (SMEs) in Uzbekistan and enhance access to Islamic financial solutions for the private sector, in line with Anor Bank's mission to promote sustainable economic growth across the country.

-This financing facility represents a significant milestone in advancing Anor Ba’k’s strategic objectives, particularly in strengthening SME development, expanding private sector financing, promoting Islamic finance, and contributing to the diversification of Uzbeki’tan’s economy.
+This financing facility represents a significant milestone in advancing Anor Bank's strategic objectives, particularly in strengthening SME development, expanding private sector financing, promoting Islamic finance, and contributing to the diversification of Uzbekistan's economy.

-The initiative is fully aligned wi’h ICD’s strategic focus on fostering SME growth and supporting private sector development as a key driver of sustainable economic progress across its member countries.
+The initiative is fully aligned with ICD's strategic focus on fostering SME growth and supporting private sector development as a key driver of sustainable economic progress across its member countries.

 The agreement was signed by Dr. Khalid Khalafallah, Acting Chief Executive Officer of ICD, and Mr. Sherzod Akramov, Chairman of the Management Board of Anor Bank.